VAR-solutions/csgo-league-admin/README.md

 </table>

 ## Demo

 Click the link to see the working Demo :  https://leagueadmin.web.app/

 ## Snapshots

 The Sign-in is only for the admins.
-After sign-in only, other pages can be accessed.
-For reference see these snapshots.
+Only after sign-in, other pages can be accessed.
+For reference, see the snapshots below-

 ### Landing Page